shawn-nyk/tp/docs/DeveloperGuide.md

   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
   Use case resumes from step 1.

+1b.
+InternHunter detects an error in the input format. <br />
+  1b1.
+InternHunter displays an error message and informs the user of the valid input format. <br />
+  Use case resumes from step 1.

 ### Use case: UC07 - View an internship application